 Roses in the Ocean has partnered with spur:, a leading social impact design and venture studio to combine our expertise in working with people with a lived experience of suicide, our proven facilitation skills and ability to develop and lead co-design projects with their extensive national and international co-design experience.
 Our partnership harnesses the strengths of each organisation to ensure critical input from lived experience is effectively engaged with all other stakeholders to achieve optimum outcomes.

 We have also partnered with Beacon Strategies, a mission-based health and social services consultancy with core areas of expertise being Health planning, Service design, Project management and implementation support, Evaluation and reporting, Training and facilitation, and Communication and engagement.
 As an organisation, they have expert capability in supporting service provider organisations to design, establish and implement service models.
 Beacon Strategies has worked extensively with PHN’s and LHD’s in a number of States and territories including NSW.

 This three way partnership provides an end-to-end comprehensive co-design service.

-With the increased engagement of lived experience in suicide prevention and the exciting emergence of non-clinical alternatives to care, Roses in the Ocean and spur: are increasingly involved in leading co-design processes to ensure collaborative, lived experience informed, human centred solutions and models are developed to best meet specific needs for people in need.
+The increased engagement of lived experience in suicide prevention has supported a much-anticipated emergence of non-clinical alternatives to care.
+Roses in the Ocean, spur: and Beacon Strategies are increasingly involved in leading co-design processes to ensure that collaborative, lived experience informed, human centred solutions and models are developed to best meet specific needs for people in need.

 our co-design approach